-NESPOLE! is a speech-to-speech machine translation project designed to provide fully functional speech-to-speech capabilities within realworld settings of common users involved in ecommerce applications.
-The project is a collaboration between three European research groups (IRST in Trento, Italy; ISL at Universität Karlsruhe (TH); and CLIPS at Universität Karlsruhe (TH); and CLIPS at Université Joseph Fourier in Grenoble, France), one US research group (ISL at Carnegie Mellon University in Pittsburgh, PA) and two industrial partners (APT; Trento, Italy - the Trentino provincial tourism board, and AETHRA; Ancona, Italy - a tele-communications company).
+NESPOLE!1 is a speech-to-speech machine translation project designed to provide fully functional speech-to-speech capabilities within real-world settings of common users involved in e-commerce applications.
+The project is a collaboration between three European research groups (IRST in Trento, Italy; ISL at Universität Karlsruhe (TH); and CLIPS at Université Joseph Fourier in Grenoble, France), one US research group (ISL at Carnegie Mellon University in Pittsburgh, PA) and two industrial partners (APT; Trento, Italy - the Trentino provincial tourism board, and AETHRA; Ancona, Italy - a tele-communications company).
 The project is funded jointly by the European Commission and the US NSF.
-Over the past year, we have developed a fully functional showcase of the NESPOLE! system within the domain of travel and tourism, and have significantly improved system performance and usability based on a series of studies and evaluations with real users.
-Our experience has shown that improving translation quality is only one of several important issues that must be addressed in achieving a practical real-world speech-tospeech translation system.
+Over the past year, we have developed a fully functional showcase of the NESPOLE! system within the domain of travel and tourism2, and have significantly improved system performance and usability based on a series of studies and evaluations with real users.
+Our experience has shown that improving translation quality is only one of several important issues that must be addressed in achieving a practical real-world speech-to-speech translation system.
 This paper describes how we tackled these issues and evaluates their effect on system performance and usability.
-We focus on four main issues: (1) assessing system performance under various network traffic conditions and architectural configurations; (2) a study on the usage and utility of multi-modality in the context of multi-lingual communication; (3) the features of the single speech recognition engines, and (4) an end-to-end evaluation of the demonstration system.
+We focus on three main issues: (1) a study on the usage and utility of multi-modality in the context of multi-lingual communication; (2) assessing system performance under various network traffic conditions and architectural configurations; and (3) an end-to-end evaluation of the demonstration system.

-2 The NESPOLE!
-System
+2. THE NESPOLE!
+SYSTEM